 3）Add a chemical cleaning solution to the sump storage tank

-4）Turn on sump pump and run for at least one hour to wet and soak the entire pad, and then shut off sump pump
+4）Turn on the sump pump and run it for at least one hour to wet and soak the entire pad, and then shut off the sump pump

-5）Rinse pad with fresh water using a low pressure not to damage pad
+5）Rinse the pad with fresh water using low pressure so as not to damage the pad

-6）After cleaning pad, drain and rinse sump storage tank
+6）After cleaning the pad, drain and rinse the sump storage tank

 Fogger System Maintenance

-Fogger systems may require daily maintenance depending upon quality of water and type of system.
+Fogger systems may require daily maintenance depending on the quality of water and the type of system.
 Low-pressure fogger systems (less than 50 psi) will tend to require less than a high-pressure fogger system (up to 200 psi).
-Below is a basic list maintenance steps for fogger systems:
+Below is a basic list of maintenance steps for fogger systems:

 2. Check operating pressure on a weekly basis to ensure nozzles are operating at desired pressure.

-4. If nozzles require cleaning often (typically on a daily basis when using a high pressure system), keeping an extra set of nozzles allows the system to be kept operating.
-Mineral buildup on nozzles can be removed easier by soaking the dirty nozzles in vinegar or some other mild acid to soften and remove the mineral buildup.
+4. If nozzles require cleaning often (typically on a daily basis when using a high-pressure system), keeping an extra set of nozzles allows the system to be kept operating.
+Mineral buildup on nozzles can be removed more easily by soaking the dirty nozzles in vinegar or some other mild acid to soften and remove the mineral buildup.